kelsey-ek/of7azure/GUIDE/README.md

 sudo docker –version
 ```

-### 1.2 Get centos container
+### 1.2 Get CentOs container

-**Run an empty Centos container to install OpenFrame.**
-Search the official Centos image and pull it on your VM.
+**Run an empty Centos container to install OpenFrame.** Search the official Centos image and pull it on your VM.
 Use the image to run a container.

 **Set the hostname with -h option when you run it.** OpenFrame will need the hostname to get the licenses or set the envionment.

 ```bash